 I can help you decide what makes sense for your financial situation.

 Important information about mutual funds is found in the fund facts document.
 Please read this carefully before investing.
 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
-Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.
+Mutual fund values are not guaranteed in any way, their values change frequently and past performance may not be repeated.
 Unit values and investment returns will fluctuate.

 A description of the key features of the segregated fund policy is contained in the information folder.